Fody/Home/pages/mdsource/licensing-patron-faq.source.md

 **It is expected that all developers using Fody either [become a Patron on OpenCollective](https://opencollective.com/fody/contribute/patron-3059), or have a [Tidelift Subscription](https://tidelift.com/subscription/pkg/nuget-fody?utm_source=nuget-fody&utm_medium=referral&utm_campaign=enterprise).**

-## Is this all versions?

-No, it will include version 3.3.3 and higher.

 ## Honesty System / Enforcement

 It is an honesty system with no code or legal enforcement.
 When raising an issue or a pull request, the GitHub Id may be checked to ensure they are a patron, and that issue/PR may be closed without further examination.
 This process will depend on the issue quality, and the impact on the larger user base.
 If a individual or organization has no interest in the long term sustainability of the project, then they are legally free to ignore the honesty system.